sizya3/sizya3/README.md

 - 👋 Hi, I’m @sizya3
-- 👀 I’m interested in web3 fullstack development and
+- 👀 I’m interested in web3 fullstack development and web3 security.
-- everything web3.
-- 🌱 I’m currently learning blockchain development
+- 🌱 I’m currently learning smart contract auditing.
 - 💞️ I’m looking to collaborate on more web3 projects.
-- 📫 How to reach me ...
+- 📫 How to reach me :
-- 😄 Pronouns: ...
+- 😄 Pronouns: she/her
 - ⚡ Fun fact: ...

 <!---